-Similar to Rice Island, modeling and independent consultant work was completed in advance of an intial NI43-101 compliant resource estimate for Nickel Island of 8.5 million tonnes @ 0.86% NiEq, that was released on January 10, 2022.
+The initial NI43-101 compliant resource estimate for Nickel Island of 8.5 million tonnes @ 0.86% NiEq, was released on January 10, 2022.
 NiEq was calculated using metal prices of US\$7.50/lb nickel and US\$3.50/lb copper.
 NiEq% = Ni% + (Cu% x 0.467).
 An assumed metallurgical recovery of 85% was used in the Mineral Resource Estimate and is therefore incorporated into the NiEq% value calculation.
-Underground Mineral Resources were calculated using a 0.5% NiEq cut-off after an estimated process recovery of 85% using a nickel price of US\$7.50/lb, an exchange rate US\$:C\$ of 0.78, mining cost of C\$65/t, processing cost of

-C\$20/t and G&A cost of C\$5/t.
+Underground Mineral Resources were calculated using a 0.5% NiEq cut-off after an estimated process recovery of 85% using a nickel price of US\$7.50/lb, an exchange rate US\$:C\$ of 0.78, mining cost of C\$65/t, processing cost of C\$20/t and G&A cost of C\$5/t.
 The Nickel Island Mineral Resource Estimate was prepared, supervised, and reviewed by Independent Qualified Persons of P&E Mining Consultants Inc. with an effective date of January 3, 2022.

 The Company had applied for a grant from the Manitoba Government Mineral Development Fund to advance the Nickel Island as well, which was returned with a favorable response.
-The program, had to be deferreduntil to 2022, for logistical reasons and plans to reapply for a similar grant in 2022 or request those funds be redirected toward another drill program at Rice Island in the 2022/23 winter season.
+The program had to be deferred until to 2022 for logistical reasons and plans to reapply for a similar grant in 2022 or request those funds be redirected toward another drill program at Rice Island in the 2022/23 winter season.
 The next program at Nickel Island includes a ground geophysical survey to be followed-up with a diamond drill program pending the positive outcome of a demonstration drill program to the neighboring First Nations community.
 Planning and dialogue for these programs remains ongoing.

-In Q1, 2022, Wolfden acquired most of the reduced (~ 10 cm of core retained for every 3 metres of core) core for the Nickel Island Project.
-A few holes, with pieces of reduced core, were assayed as part of the resource estimate.
-The results exhibited better than expected values of palladium and platinum that averaged 0.72 g/t and 0.21 g/t, respectively in 11 samples, that averaged 2.32% Ni and with highs of 0.15 g/t Au, 2.72 g/t Pd, 0.67 g/t Pt and 0.08% Co in a sample that returned 7.43% Ni and 0.49% Cu.
-The addition of these un-assayed metals could represent some significant upside to the potential economic importance of the deposit and any extensions.
+The relogging and sampling of the historical drill holes exhibits better than expected values of palladium and platinum that averaged 0.72 g/t and 0.21 g/t, respectively in 11 samples, that averaged 2.32% Ni and with highs of 0.15 g/t Au, 2.72 g/t Pd, 0.67 g/t Pt and 0.08% Co in a sample that returned 7.43% Ni and 0.49% Cu.
+The addition of these previously un-assayed metals could represent some significant upside to the potential economic importance of the deposit and any extensions.
 The next drill program will include analysis for these metals.